Ireland coach Tierney responds to Sevens player controversy

 Paula Fitzpatrick, the Ireland captain, added: “The [Sevens]girls have been training with us the whole time so we just got on with our jobs really.
 Yeah, there was a bit of disruption but I think the girls that came in absolutely showed that they didn’t weaken the squad.
 I think it is fantastic that we can have a wide base of players going into the World Cup.”

-Ireland face Wales on Saturday week in Cardiff Arms Park before England come to Donnybrook on March 19th.
+Ireland face Wales on Saturday week in Cardiff Arms Park before England come to Donnybrook on St Patrick's Day.

 Eddy and Tierney have also lined up four training games against other nations before the World Cup.